ironhide23586/SHMatrix/README.md

   SHMatrix::Dot(cublasHandle, a, b, c); //Performing dot-product on CPU. c.Print()

+  b.T(); //Changing dimensions to 3x5 for element-wise operations with a.

   a += b; //In-place matrix-matrix add operation (b is added to a) on GPU. a.Print();